lsdcapital/lnd-scb-backup/README.md

 AWS: Yeah
 Write the backup verify function (and veryify) on a backup.
 (I've verified manually, it seems ok)
 Create a Docker build and related K8s files
+Implement python logging to properly log to stdout and file (currently cheating in K8 python -u for unbuffered to get stdout)

 ## Notes
 This package was required to pipenv install google-cloud-storage on a RPI 64